wobbals/opentok-ios-sdk-webrtc/README.md

 Using the sample apps
 ---------------------

+The samples directory includes the following apps:

-* The webrtc branch of the [OpenTokHello](https://github.com/opentok/OpenTok-iOS-Hello-World/tree/webrtc) sample app shows the most basic functionality of the OpenTok iOS SDK: connecting to sessions, publishing streams, and subscribing to streams.
+* The OpenTokHello sample app shows the most basic functionality of the OpenTok iOS SDK: connecting to sessions, publishing streams, and subscribing to streams.

-     Use `git clone --recursive -b webrtc https://github.com/opentok/OpenTok-iOS-Hello-World.git` to obtain the webrtc branch of the
-     OpenTokHello Sample App project.

-* The [OpenTokBasic](https://github.com/opentok/opentok-iOS-Basic-Tutorial) sample app uses more of the OpenTok iOS SDK than the OpenTokHello sample app does.
+* The OpenTokFullTutorial sample app uses more of the OpenTok iOS SDK than the OpenTokHello sample app does.

 Creating your own app using the OpenTok iOS SDK
 -----------------------------------------------